ianzhangyi/Mini_Projects/Hangman/readme.md

 ## Results
 - The N-gram strategy consistently outperforms baseline letter-frequency guessing.
 - It is especially effective for longer words where context information is richer.
+- Achieve a out-of-sample accuracy of 60%+

 ## Files
 - `hangman_api_user.ipynb` — notebook showing how the strategy works and testing it on sample words.